zoemaj/DCA/README.md

 (Note that if you already have your stockolm file converted into fasta file, you can still use this function.)

+You can also use this file if you want to take only one part of your reference sequence (for exemple if you want to have only the J domain and not the entere protein), the program will notice that it is smaller than your first sequence and adapt your file.

 ***Be carefull: You need to have the same sequence from your orginal fasta file at the beginning.
 For example you should have BIP_HUMAN as first sequence.
 This is important since the program compare your sequence of reference with you first sequence in the fasta file before to remove the useless gaps.***

 ***How align two family together?***